rinne/node-tr-jwt-cli/README.md

 In a Nutshell
 =============

 This is a command line tool for creating and validating JSON Web Tokens (JWT).

+Public keys (RSA and EC) and shared secrets are supported.

+Key generation tool blindly trusts node.js capability to generate secure keys.
+Your mileage may vary.

 Example